WaqarAnwar/Resume_Flow_AI/README.md

 pip install -r requirements.txt
 ```

-4. Get an API key from Deepseek and put it in a .env file in project root directory.
+4. Get an API key of Deepseek-V3 free version from OpenRouter and put it in a .env file in project root directory.

 5. Then run:

 ```bash